jdconner/styled-variants/README.md

     .addGlobalVariant("mode", mode);
 ```

-so at the root of our app, if we'd like to globally style all of our buttons, we can do that by adding a `Button` key and the values we want to the `ThemeProvider`:
+If we'd like to globally style all of our buttons, we can do that by adding a `Button` key and the values we want to the `ThemeProvider` in our app's root:

-> Note: this does **NOT** support basic variants, but does support boolean variants

 ```js
 const MyApp = () => {
     return (